Su-Jung-Choi/marketing_campaign/README.md

 🌼 Dataset Link: [Maven Analytics](https://www.mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=marketing)

-The main objectives were to:
+The main objectives are to:
 - Identify customer segmentation based on their demographics (e.g., age, education, marital status) and the types of products they buy the most (e.g., meat, fish, wines) to better understand customers and target main customers with customized services.
 - Evaluate the effectiveness of past marketing campaigns (AcceptedCmp1-5 and Response in the given dataset).
 - Evaluate the performance of different sales channels (e.g., web, catalog, store) and identify areas for improvement in the company's online and offline sales strategies.